stefanzweifel/changelog-updater-action/README.md

           latest-version: ${{ github.event.release.tag_name }}

           # Optional
-          # If your project keeps seperate branches for major releases, and you want to point the compare URL
+          # If your project keeps separate branches for major releases, and you want to point the compare URL
           # in the "Unreleased"-heading to the corresponding major release branch (eg. `2.x`), then enable the option
           # below.
           # `compare-url-target-revision` will change how the compare URL is composed and will replace